boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

 11. A few lines down, find the `Code`/`Details` line and the results after it.
 The code should be `200` and the `Response body` should match exactly what was copied to your clipboard.

 ### Post Data
-1. First download the example dataset from [Github](https://github.com/boonlogic/boonlogic-rest-api/blob/master/Data.csv)
+1. First download the example dataset from [Github](https://github.com/boonlogic/boonlogic-rest-api/blob/master/Data.csv) (or use your own data)
 1. Scroll all the way to the bottom of the webpage.
 The second to last header is labelled `cluster`.
 Click on the header to expand the options.
 2. The first call after `cluster` should be a green `POST` labelled `expert/v3/data/{instanceID}`.
 Click on the title to expand the call and click the `Try it out` button on the right.
 3. The first input field is labelled `instanceID`.
 In the input field, enter the nano label.
 Again, this should be the input from step 4 in the [Initialize Instance](#instance) section.